Jason-Staats/up-or-on-the-rocks/README.md

 rebound may have run its course
 - A consistent seasonal pattern persists across all years, with employment peaking in June through August and reaching its lowest point in January and February
-- Actual January through March 2026 employment came in below the SARIMA forecast, likely reflecting the impact of tariff increases and broader macroeconomic uncertainty
+- Actual January through March 2026 employment came in below the SARIMA forecast, suggesting the sector may be softening beyond what historical patterns would predict

 ## Tools and Libraries
 - **Python** — pandas, numpy, statsmodels, scikit-learn, plotly, seaborn